The LendingClub Personal Loan

 First of all, the interest rates are not always as low as they seem.
 In fact, many borrowers have reported being scammed by the company’s misleading advertising.
 Secondly, the approval process can be quite lengthy and frustrating, especially if your credit score is not high enough.

 Finally, the customer service is notoriously bad.
 In fact, the company has received negative reviews from both borrowers and investors alike.
-So before you decide to take out a loan with them, be sure to weigh the pros and cons and read Lending Club reviews online.
+So, before you decide to take out a loan with them, be sure to weigh the pros and cons and read Lending Club reviews online.

 On April 25, 2018, the Federal Trade Commission (FTC) filed a complaint against LendingClub Corporation, dba LendingClub.
 The FTC’s complaint alleges that LendingClub engaged in unfair and deceptive practices by charging consumers illegal upfront fees and misrepresenting the benefits of unsecured personal loans.